Kyon9x/vn-wealthfolio/docusaurus/docs/development/ui-revamp-implementation.md

 ## Overview

-This guide documents the comprehensive UI revamp implemented to transform WealthFolio from its previous earthy "Flexoki" theme to a **Modern Fintech** aesthetic.
+This guide documents the comprehensive UI revamp implemented to transform WealthVN from its previous earthy "Flexoki" theme to a **Modern Fintech** aesthetic.
 The redesign emphasizes trust, precision, speed, and a premium user experience.